warrenshepard/cs60-5G/README.md

 ## Slices
 ### eMBB (Enhanced Mobile Broadband)
 high speed, high capacity (i.e. high throughput and high latency).

+NOTE: we put the latency is seconds so that it is actuallly noticable!

 ### URLLC (Ultra-Reliable Low Latency Communications)
 Very very low latency with incredible reliability.